Uvacoder/lawncare/src/pages/page/caulcott.md

 slug: /project/caulcott
 featured: true
 title: Caulcott
-featuredimage: ./caulcott.jpeg
+featuredimage: /img/caulcott.jpeg
-alt: Results of our Lawn Care Service in Caulcott
+alt: Results of our lawn care service in Caulcott
 categories:
 - project
 ---
-These are the results of our Lawn care service at a client in Caulcott
+These are the results of our lawn care service at a client in Caulcott